ytzortz/Anaglycraft/README.md

 ## Overview

-The goal of this project is to convert a 2D drawing from an image into a 3D object, creating an effect as if the design were engraved or embossed on a metallic surface.
+The goal of this project, "A Technical Approach for the Generation of 3D Anaglyphs from Images, for the Preservation of Traditional Crafts," is to convert a 2D drawing from an image into a 3D object, creating an effect as if the design were engraved or embossed on a metallic surface.
 The program reads processing parameters from a configuration file, or alternatively, allows users to set custom parameters through a graphical user interface (GUI).
-The final output is a  `.obj`  file, which can be used in 3D modeling applications.
+The final output is a .obj file, which can be used in 3D modeling applications.

 This project is  my  **Bachelor's Thesis**  at the  **Computer Science Department of the University of Crete (UoC)**.
 It is conducted under the supervision of  **Dr. Xenophon Zabulis**  and is developed within the context of the  **European CRAEFT Project**  ([craeft.eu](https://www.craeft.eu/)).